gardener/gardener/docs/deployment/feature_gates.md

 * `Logging` enables logging stack for Seed clusters.
 * `HVPA` enables simultaneous horizontal and vertical scaling in Seed Clusters.
-* `HVPAForShootedSeed`  enables simultaneous horizontal and vertical scaling in shooted Seed clusters.
+* `HVPAForShootedSeed`  enables simultaneous horizontal and vertical scaling in managed seed (aka "shooted seed") clusters.
 * `ManagedIstio` enables a Gardener-tailored [Istio](https://istio.io) in each Seed cluster.
 Disable this feature if Istio is already installed in the cluster.
 Istio is not automatically removed if this feature is disabled.
 See the [detailed documentation](../usage/istio.md) for more information.
 * `APIServerSNI` enables only one LoadBalancer to be used for every Shoot cluster API server in a Seed.
 Enable this feature when `ManagedIstio` is enabled or Istio is manually deployed in Seed cluster.
 See [GEP-8](../proposals/08-shoot-apiserver-via-sni.md) for more details.
 * `MountHostCADirectories` enables mounting common CA certificate directories in the Shoot API server pod that might be required for webhooks or OIDC.